 - Add the leftover cooked turkey bones, water, and broth.
 Let everything come to a boil, add a generous pinch of salt, season with pepper, reduce the heat to medium and let simmer for 30 minutes.

 - After 30 minutes, remove and discard the turkey bones.
 Add any pasta of choice.
 Add the shredded or chopped leftover turkey meat and always taste and adjust for salt.
-Don’t forget to be careful and discard any small bones, if any, as they can fall in the broth.
+Don’t forget to be careful and discard any small bones as they can fall in the broth.

-- Boil the soup for 5 to 10 minutes or until the pasta is cooked, garnish with parsley and enjoy with freshly squeezed lemon juice, if using.
+- Boil the soup for 5 to 10 minutes or until the pasta is cooked, garnish with parsley and enjoy with freshly squeezed lemon juice.

 Nutrition information is automatically calculated, so should only be used as an approximation.